Leicester City Council

 Leicester City Council is the local authority for the city of Leicester, in the ceremonial county of Leicestershire, England.
 Leicester has had a council from medieval times, which has been reformed on numerous occasions.

-Since 1997 the council has been a unitary authority, being a district council which also performs the functions of a county council; it is independent from Leicestershire County Council.
+The current Leicester City Council was created in 1974 as a lower-tier district council.
+Since 1997 it has been a unitary authority, being a district council which also performs the functions of a county council; it is independent from Leicestershire County Council.

 The council consists of 54 councillors, overseen by a directly elected mayor.
 The council also appoints a ceremonial Lord Mayor who chairs council meetings; the directly elected mayor is termed the City Mayor to distinguish the post from the Lord Mayor.
 The council has been under Labour majority control since 2007, and the City Mayor has been Sir Peter Soulsby since 2011.
 The council meets at Leicester Town Hall and has its main offices at City Hall on Charles Street.

+The current Leicester City Council is planned to be abolished on 1 April 2028 and replaced by a new Leicester Council, under expanded boundaries.